(1) A company is not entitled to rely against other persons on the happening of any event to which this section applies unless—

 (c) (as regards service of any document on the company) a change of the company's registered office,

-(d) the making of a winding-up order in respect of the company,
+(d) the making of a

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.